-Undergraduate programs build on programs available at area community colleges, offering junior/senior level courses leading to bachelor's degrees in such fields as business administration, criminal justice, liberal studies and sociology.
-Graduate programs initially include the Master of Business Administration, the Master of Arts in Teaching (Elementary and Secondary/K-12), the Master of Education in several specialty areas.
+Undergraduate programs build on programs available at area community colleges, offering junior/senior level courses leading to bachelor's degrees.
+Frostburg State University offers bachelor's degrees in business administration, early childhood education, liberal studies and sociology.
+FSU graduate programs include the Master of Business Administration, the Master of Arts in Teaching (Elementary and Secondary/K-12), the Master of Education in several specialty areas and an alternative teacher certification program in cooperation with the Frederick and Washington County school systems.

-For further information, contact the USM at Hagerstown at 240/527-2060, or the FSU Center office at 240/527-2708.
+For further information, contact the USM at Hagerstown at 240.527.2060, or the FSU Center office at 240.527.2708.